 • We encourage our customers to remove packaging before arrival in a country to reduce the amount of waste brought to local destinations that may have more difficulties in recycling it.

-• We keep our group sizes small (maximum 16) to minimize our impact on the environment.
+• We keep our group sizes small (maximum 18 but some of our trips have a maximum of 10, 11, 12 or 14) to minimize our impact on the environment.

 • We discourage the picking of indigenous flowers and plants, and recommend customers keep to designated footpaths.

 • If we discover litter and detritus on a beach, path, etc. we pick it up, or encourage our guests to pick it up, and then dispose of it properly.
-On our boat trips we regularly organise litter picking parties to tidy up beaches and help keep the coasts of Turkey and Greece and the Mediterranean beautiful and free from detritus.
+On our boat trips, we regularly organise litter picking parties to tidy up beaches and help keep the coasts of Croatia, Greece and Turkey and the Mediterranean generally, beautiful and free from detritus.

 • Where possible we try to use hotels that have their own environmental policy i.e. aiming to reduce electricity usage, reuse towels etc.

 • We respect the archaeology and heritage of the countries we visit.
 We make it very clear to our customers that archaeological and historic remains must be treated with care and attention.

 • We advise customers not to remove artefacts from sites, however small.
 Taking antiquities out of countries is illegal.
 We make clear that archaeological objects should not be bought, since it encourages illegal looting and plundering.